mdalmaruf/SAS-Tutorial/SAS Basic Part 4.md

 /*
 - proc glm: This statement calls the General Linear Model (GLM) procedure in SAS, which is used for fitting general linear models.
 It can handle a variety of statistical analyses, including ANOVA.
+- class: This statement is used to specify categorical variables in the model.
+The GLM procedure needs to know which variables are categorical to treat them appropriately in the analysis.
+Heating_QC: The categorical variable representing Heating Quality, which has different levels (e.g., Ex, Fa, Gd, TA).
 - model: This statement specifies the model to be fitted.
 It defines the dependent variable and the independent variables (predictors)
 - SalePrice = Heating_QC: Indicates that Sale Price is the dependent variable, and Heating Quality is the independent variable.
 The procedure will analyze the effect of Heating Quality on Sale Price
 - hovtest=levene: Requests the Levene's test for homogeneity of variances.
 This test checks whether the variances are equal across the different groups of Heating Quality.